kekse1/count.php/README.md

 The second **(b)** is the **average**!
-Example given, if you'd like to show a percentage (and/or such a progress bar), just use the second **(b)** calculation, and then, as usual, the 'proportional reasoning' or 'proportional method' (translated correctly??), so: `sum(* % 1) / n * 360`; or, if you don't knew it, replace the `360` by your target `base`.. e.g. the width of your progress bar, if you would draw it by yourself (in 'px', e.g.). :-)
+Example given, if you'd like to show a percentage (and/or such a progress bar), just use the second **(b)** calculation, and then, as usual, the 'proportional reasoning' or 'proportional method' (translated correctly??), so: `sum(* % 1) / n * 360`; or, if you don't knew it, replace the `360` by a `base`.. e.g. the width of your progress bar, if you would draw it by yourself..

 ## Modules
 *TODO*!